Skip to main content

 • Activity history

-Updating Problem Status
+Updating Rock Status

-To update a problem’s status:
+To update a rock’s status:

-1. Open the problem details
+1. Open the rock details

 2. Tap the Status button